 The Boxcar Base’s polymer plates are easy to cut–just trim with scissors.
 If you keep your adhesive clean, you’ll be able to reuse it when reprinting your plate (though it’s easy enough to put new adhesive on an old plate).

 We manufacture bases in a lot of sizes for a lot of presses.
 Find the recommended size for your press!
 Check out our Boxcar Base scraps too—perhaps we have just the size you need already.
-Sorry, we no longer cut down bases or base scraps to custom sizes.
-What is seen online for base scraps is what there is – availability is limited
+Ask us about custom cutting a base down to the size you want or for multiple base pieces from a larger one.
+There is no charge for the cutting–just give us an extra week to get it done.
+What is seen online for base scraps is what there is – availability is limited.

 Deep Relief versus the Standard base in a nutshell